skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 * Thanks to aladore384 for finding the maximum in Chocobo H&C, especially the star awarded for getting 99,999 points.
 * Thanks to AtmaChild for informing me of Mosh's whereabouts on Disc 4, for the alternative method for evading the Alexandrian Soldier by the cage, for realizing the Observatory Mountain must be visited in order for it to appear on the World Map, for reminding me about the hidden save point after Tiamat, and for a stat set-up for Vivi.
 * Thanks to big_kake for finding a way to avoid the EXP gained in Mount Gulug in Version 3, for suggesting to perform an additional round of the Cotton Robe trick on Disc 2 in order to lessen the Gil strain, for the alternative Masked Man strategy, for the Ark preparation strategy, for showing Charge! to be a very powerful move and for proof-playing the Lv 1 Game.
 * Thanks to camdad04 for laying the groundwork for the biggest and most complicated update ever.
 I think if I listed credits at every piece of information, then camdad04 would probably be the most used phrase in this text document.
 And although the non-physical Ozma battle strategy did not end up being included, it was by far one of the most engaging discussions I've had about this game.
-I really doubt whether this update would have ever materialized in its present form if it weren't for camdad04 - because I definitely was not up to the task anymore at that point.
+I really doubt whether this update would have ever materialized in its present form if it weren't for camdad04 &ndash; because I definitely was not up to the task anymore at that point.
 * Thanks to Cicatriz_ESP for finding 3 enormous errors in the guide, namely the mistakes made in the bought quantities of Bandana and Zorlin Shape, and the idea that **base** stats-ers can gain EXP whenever they want.
 Also, thanks for reminding me to mention the stat problems caused by Blank and Marcus, Dark Matter and Pumice from Ozma, and for letting me know that I forgot to include the Ozma Card in the Treasure locations section.
 * Thanks to CrAckLeT for coming up with a way for slim-line PS2 users to skip FMVs, and for checking some things on the PS3.
 * Thanks to FFDude4Ever for the PAL timer code.